SinanCirak/cteach/README.md

 ## 📖 Overview

-Tilgo is a comprehensive English learning platform designed to help learners master fundamental grammar rules and the 3,000-5,000 most common English words.
-Built with modern web technologies and deployed on AWS, Tilgo provides an interactive, student-friendly learning experience with real-time translation support for multiple languages.
+cteach is a flexible SaaS learning platform that can be used to teach any subject - English, Mathematics, Physics, Languages, or any other topic.
+Built with modern web technologies and deployed on AWS, cteach provides an interactive, student-friendly learning experience with real-time translation support for multiple languages, customizable categories, levels, and image support.

 ### Key Highlights